vertica/vertica-prometheus-exporter/README.md

 # Vertica Prometheus Exporter [![Go](https://github.com/vertica/vertica-prometheus-exporter/actions/workflows/build.yml/badge.svg)](https://github.com/vertica/vertica-prometheus-exporter/actions/workflows/build.yml) [![Go Report Card](https://goreportcard.com/badge/github.com/vertica/vertica-prometheus-exporter)](https://goreportcard.com/report/github.com/vertica/vertica-prometheus-exporter/) [![Github All Releases](https://img.shields.io/github/downloads/vertica/vertica-prometheus-exporter/total.svg)]()

 This is a permanent fork of the [sql_exporter](https://github.com/burningalchemist/sql_exporter) by burningalchemist.
 We used that as a base to create a Vertica specific exporter tailored to the needs of our customers.
+There were some breaking changes planned, e.g. different logger and removal of non Vertica database support, that made it impractical to just branch toe code.

 ## Overview